 Startups often face the challenge of growing quickly with limited resources.
-Traditional marketing methods can be expensive, but growth hacking offers innovative, low-cost strategies to acquire customers and scale effectively.
+Growth hacking strategies help overcome this by offering creative, low-cost ways to scale fast and acquire customers efficiently.

 Understanding Growth Hacking